sahilcingh/sahilcingh/README.md

 - 👋 Hi, I’m @sahilcingh
-- 👀 I’m interested in Cybersecurity and Sfotware Development
+- 👀 I’m interested in Cybersecurity and Software Development
 - 🌱 I’m currently learning Node.Js
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me - https://www.linkedin.com/in/sahil-singh-941067211/